-Our effective tax rate in 2010 will decline several percentage points from its level of approximately 42.0% in 2009 as a result of the approval of our petition to use an alternative apportionment method by the California Franchise Tax Board in May 2010.
-Under this alternative apportionment method, we apportion less income before income taxes to the State of California, resulting in a lower effective state tax rate.
-Although our petition expires on July 31, 2011, we expect to continue to benefit from the lower effective state tax rate in subsequent years as certain enacted tax law changes, which conform to our petition, become effective January 1, 2011.
-In addition, since our petition is retroactive to August 1, 2008, we will experience an additional tax benefit that will further reduce our effective tax rate in the three months ended June 30,
+Our effective tax rate for the three months ended June 30, 2010 and thereafter will decline several percentage points from its level of approximately 42.0% in 2009 as changes in California tax law result in less of our income before income taxes being allocated to the State of California.
+In addition, since these changes are retroactive to August 1, 2009, we will experience an additional tax benefit resulting in a still lower effective tax rate in the three months ended June 30, 2010.